 Cold and hot brewed coffee.
 Credit: Matt Hoffman

 Water is very rarely just water.
 It will always have something called Total Dissolved Solids (TDS); these are miniscule minerals and organisms.
-Be they from the soil, the water treatment, or the water supply system, they will be present in the water and affect the final outcome of your brew.
+Be they from the soil, the water treatment, or the water supply system, they will be present in the liquid and affect the final outcome of your brew.

 However, the manner and extent to which they will affect your coffee depend on what the compounds are – and how many parts per million (PPM) there are of them in the water.